Constitutional Court of Guatemala

-The Constitutional Court of Guatemala is the highest court for constitucional law in the Republic of Guatemala.
+The Constitutional Court of Guatemala is the highest court for constitutional law in the Republic of Guatemala.
 It is tasked with preserving the constitutional order by ruling on questions of the constitutionality of laws or state actions.
 The Court is normally composed of five titular or primary magistrates who serve five year terms.
 Each titular magistrate is appointed with a substitute.
 In special cases two substitutes are added to the bench for a total of seven to hear that case.
 Each titular member serves for one year as the president of the court.

 History

 The Court was established by Guatemala's 1985 Constitution.
 The 1985 Constitution was written after the suspension of the prior constitution as part of Efraín Ríos Montt's Coup d'état on March 23, 1982.
 His regime suspended the constitution and the subsequent years demonstrated the need for stronger protections and thus a new constitution.